mkarner07/mkarner07.github.io/_posts_not_published/2025-10-16-How-to-Talk-to-Anyone-90-Tiny-Tricks.md

 |:--:|
 | *Photo by Brooke Cagle on Unsplash* |

 We learn how to speak, but not how to *spark* interest, build trust, or leave a lasting impression.
-That’s where *How to Talk to Anyone* by Leil Lowndes comes in.
+That’s where [How to Talk to Anyone](https://www.google.com/search?q=how+to+talk+to+anyone+92+little+tricks) by Leil Lowndes comes in.
 It’s packed with 90 practical techniques that help you become more confident, likable, and persuasive in any social situation.

 It was an interesting book an so I wanted to curate my favorite takeaways in an article.

 So, please grab a cup of coffee, and let’s get into it.

+## Quick summary for those in a hurry
+The book lists 92 techniques that can be used to improve communication skills.
+Although the book was published back in 1999, there are some very interesting ideas that can be easily integrated to improve your communication skills and overall likability.
+The following points particularly stuck in my mind:
+- Whenever you walk through a door, pay attention to your posture.
+Then it will become a habit.
+- You should be prepared for the question "What do you do?" (including situation-dependent variations).

 ## Make a strong first impression, without saying a word